 32. VISIT THE BIG BLUE CRAB

 - On Fulton Harbor see where square dancing began in Aransas County at the Paws & Taws Building.
 Find out about many Winter Texan events held here in December through March.
-On Rockport Beach discover the Saltwater Pavilion which is a great meeting place with ample amenities and a great view of the water.
+At Rockport Beach discover the Saltwater Pavilion and Beachfront Pavillion which offers a great meeting place.

 34. CANAL SUBDIVISIONS

-- Drive to see areas such as Key Allegro, Harbor Oaks, City By The Sea, Palm Harbor, Holiday Beach, Bahia Bay, Copano Ridge and others.
+- Drive to see Canal Living such as Key Allegro, Harbor Oaks, City By The Sea, Palm Harbor, Holiday Beach, Bahia Bay, Copano Ridge and others.

-- Pick up a listing of area golf courses at the Chamber Visitor Center.
+- Pick up a listing of area golf courses at the Visitor Center.

 36. FISHING GUIDE TO ROCKPORT-FULTON

-- Stop by the Chamber Visitor Center for a booklet on fishing.
-The booklet includes profiles and pictures of professional fishing guides in the area.
+- Stop by the Visitor Center for a list of local fishing guides.

 37. COMPASS ROSE LABYRINTH

 - Visit the labyrinth in Triangle Park.
 Spring brings wildflowers.
 Hwy 35 across from Little Bay.

 - At the north end of Rockport Beach Park take a dip in a natural Saltwater Pool!
 Cabanas located nearby.

 - Visit some of the art galleries in the downtown area and witness "Paint-A-Longs" as artists get together and paint.